 - Understanding how the 'four forces of progress' can work together to bias a customer towards or away from action will help you identify how to improve your product or decide whether it is the right time to build the product.

 - 'Push' and 'pull' forces combine to determine the intensity of demand.
-Without a set of circumstances that cause a customer to be unhappy (push) and a set of product(s) that helps them envision a better life (pull), there is not sufficient demand for a change.
+Without a set of circumstances that cause a customer to be unhappy (push) and a set of products that help them envision a better life (pull), there is not sufficient demand for a change.

 - Luckily the forces of anxiety and inertia can be discovered and mitigated by interviewing the right set of customers and asking them the right set of questions.